 According to the US Census Bureau, the average age a woman becomes a widow is 59 years meaning that women may face decades managing their own money.
 Divorce causes significant financial hardship.
 Divorce rates in the US for the 50+ population have doubled since 1990.
 While challenging for both parties, the split usually takes a more significant toll on women.

-A woman (Jane Alexander) seeking financial independence took center stage in the play Grand Horizons on Broadway.
+A woman (Jane Alexander) seeking financial independence took center stage in Grand Horizons on Broadway.
 Playing Nancy and Bill as a couple in their 70s, they contemplated divorce after 50 years of marriage.
 Nancy asks for a divorce, wanting her financial independence at last.
-When asked by her surprised husband and her adult children why she is willing to do this, she shrieks, “I want my own bank account!”
+When asked by her surprised husband and adult children why she is willing to do this, she shrieks, “I want my own bank account!”
 Nancy adds she doesn’t have her credit card, which impedes her ability to go freely to places without Bill, such as with friends or to shop, dine, or travel independently.
-The audience of largely women roared at this reality.
+The audience of mostly women roared at this reality.